 The field of plant biology is undergoing a revolution due to the enormous amount of data that is being produced, either by high-throughput sequencing or non-destructive plant phenotyping platforms.
 Visualizing big-data is not an easy task but it helps with data interpretation, generation of new hypotheses and fairly presenting your results in a scientific publication.
-In this seminar, Magda will introduce a basic concepts of data visualization, introduce the grammar of graphics and address when different display options (bar / box / dot plots) are appropriate.
-She will also discuss some guidelines regarding effective figure design and how to strike a balance between story telling and correct data representation, and how to extend the appeal of your data to wider community by integrating it into an interactive apps.
+In this seminar, Magda will introduce basic concepts of data visualization, introduce the grammar of graphics, and address when different display options (bar/box / dot plots) are appropriate.
+She will also discuss some guidelines regarding effective figure design and how to strike a balance between storytelling and correct data representation, and how to extend the appeal of your data to the wider community by integrating it into an interactive app.

 Participants will be able to:

-- Understand the basic concepts of grammar of graphics using ggplot in R
+- Understand the basic concepts of the grammar of graphics using ggplot in R

 - Identify the optimal data visualization methods for addressing specific questions